Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • Foreign objects in the sinus;

-• Too narrow or, conversely, large excretory paths.
+• Too narrow or, conversely, large exit paths.

-There can be several reasons for the disease.
-Their elimination leads to a complete recovery.
+There can be several causes of the disease.
+Their elimination leads to complete recovery.

-Types of the disease and the main symptoms of sphenoiditis
+Types of disease and main symptoms of sphenoiditis

-Sphenoiditis is acute and chronic.
-At proper treatment the patient recovers quickly enough and does not face complications.
+Sphenoiditis can be acute or chronic.
+At proper treatment the patient recovers quickly enough and does not encounter complications.
 You can find out about the disease by pronounced signs, the following symptoms are characteristic of acute sphenoiditis:

 • Pain in the occipital, frontal, temporal region;